Skip to content

 Catalan · Port Vell, Barcelona · €45–90 per head

 7 Portes has served Catalan cooking on Passeig d'Isabel II near Port Vell since 1836, which makes it one of the oldest restaurants in the city.
-The rice dishes are the reason to come: the Parellada paella, named for the diner who asked for his shellfish pre-peeled, and a different arròs each day of the week.
+The rice dishes are the reason to come: the arroz Parellada, named for the diner who asked for his shellfish pre-peeled, and a different arros for each day of the week.
 A meal runs about €45 to €90 a head.
-It opens Sunday from one to midnight, takes bookings, and the marble-and-mirror room is a piece of 19th-century Barcelona that still works.
+It opens Sunday from one in the afternoon to midnight, takes bookings, and the marble-and-mirror room is a piece of 19th-century Barcelona that still works for a long family lunch.

 3